AuT0-Taylor/PknmQuiz-MS2/readMe.md

   - ### A. New Vistor Goals

-    1.As a new visitor I want to be able to interact with the quiz 2.As a new vistor I would like to be able to see if i get the anwser correct 3.as a new visitor I would like to be fun or nostalgic to play
+    1. As a new visitor I want to be able to interact with the quiz
+    2. As a new vistor I would like to be able to see if i get the anwser correct
+    3. as a new visitor I would like to be fun or nostalgic to play

   - ### B. Returning Vistor goals

+    1. as a returning visitor i would like to have the the quiz to have option to play the quiz again
-    1.I would like for the the quiz to have a score tracker 2.would be to add a leaderboard to be able to keep track of scores
+    2. as a returning visitor i would like to have a leaderboard to be able to keep track of scores

   - ### C. Common user goals
+    1. common users would need the ability to self-track high scores and other play scores
+    2. common users would need smooth replay ability from start to finish

 ## Visual Designs

+  ### idea foundation
+  from the game pokemon dungeon i knew i wanted to re-create the personality test to bring back nostalga to old fans of pokemon, quiz queation will be based in type realate stratergies and hope a old arcade leaderboard to display scores

 - ### wireframes
   To be upload

   - #### main page wireframe